-Paul Kivela, MD, MBA, FACEP is a residency trained and board certified emergency physician.
+Paul Kivela, MD, MBA, FACEP is an emergency medicine residency trained and board certified emergency physician.
 Dr. Kivela has a broad variety of talents and pursues multiple interests.
-He is currently President of the American College of Emergency Physicians (ACEP President 2017-18) and currently is ACEP’s International Representative Spokesperson.
+He is the Immediate Past President of the American College of Emergency Physicians (ACEP President 2017-18) and currently is ACEP’s International Representative Spokesperson.
 His goals are to demonstrate value to the members with every objective and initiative the College pursues and to bring greater transparency to the specialty.
 As President, he developed many initiatives to develop leadership and ensure the successful future of emergency medicine.

 Dr. Kivela attended undergraduate and medical school at the University of Illinois.
 He did his emergency medicine residency at the LA County-UCLA after which he completed an administrative fellowship .
 He graduated from University of Tennessee with his MBA.